ExpressionEngine/ExpressionEngine/changelogs/minor.md

 - Adds namespacing to v2 upgrades for ease of upgrading from v2 to v5
 - Adds CLI feature
+- Select custom field options populated from other fields are now ordered alphabetically.

 EOF MARKER: This line helps prevent merge conflicts when things are added on the bottoms of lists